QIWI-API/payments-docs/_card-check_en.html.md

 1. [Redirect customer to authentification page](#merchant-threeds).
 2. Finish 3-D Secure by ["Complete 3DS on card verification" request](#card-check-complete).
 Specify the same `requestUid` from the initial card verification request.
 3. If 3-D Secure check is finished successfully, `isValidCard` field contains information about card validity (`true` means card is valid for purchases).
 Payment token data return in `createdToken` JSON object.

+When verification finishes, you get [CHECK_CARD notification](#checkcard-callback) with the result, or you can always [get current card verification status by API request](#card-check-info).